AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 <a id="node-oren-nayar-diffuse-bsdf"> </a>

 ### `oren_nayar_diffuse_bsdf`
 Constructs a diffuse reflection BSDF based on the Oren-Nayar reflectance model.
+As an opaque BSDF, this node occludes any vertically layered base in proportion to its `weight` input, as described in the [Vertical-Layering Transmittance](#vertical-layering-transmittance) section.

 A `roughness` of 0.0 gives Lambertian reflectance.